 }.padding(.leading, 50)

-And we can save all this in the same file or in different files, in different folders, which brings us a good and a bad point; The good thing is that we can organize our project as we want in multiple folders/files, etc. and the bad thing is also precisely that point, that by not having a fixed organization, it can cause us problems when working with other people's projects or in a work team. .
+}And all of this can be saved in the same file or in different files, in different folders, which brings us a good point and a bad point; the good one is that we can organize our project as we want in multiple folders/files etc. and the bad one is precisely that point, that by not having a fixed organization, it can bring us problems when working with other people's projects or in a work team.

 With SwiftUI we can easily iterate view elements through a ForEach structure and in this way avoid replicating them manually.
-For example, to have a simple list of elements you need a List component and within it a Text component:
+For example, to have a simple list of elements you need a List component and inside it a Text component:

 List {